-Here's expert advice on when to use monofilament of different hues.
+Here's expert advice on when to use monofilament line of different hues.

 "Berkley Trilene Big Game Steel Blue is a favorite for slow-trolling live baits for marlin in Cabo and Kona, and in the Northeast Canyons fishing for line-shy tuna," says Hoose.

 Capt.
 Mike Weinhofer (www.fishnkw.com) of Key West, Florida, relies on Sufix Elite Clear Blue mono to match offshore water color when pursuing keen-eyed pelagics.
 Capt.
 Brandon McGavran (www.brandonsguideservice.com) of Kalama, Washington, uses the same line for salmon and steelhead.
 "The blue is easy to see out of the water but not in it," he says.